NOTE: For the purposes of SXSW, the abbreviation "ACC" stands for "Austin Convention Center" and NOT "Austin Community College."

 Yes, but you must work the required hours/shifts independently of each other.
 Please contact a volunteer coordinator for assistance.

 We accept a limited number of Out-Of-Town (OOT) SXSWedu and SXSW Volunteers.
 Those wishing to volunteer for SXSW are not expected to attend the Volunteer Call.
-However, both SXSW and SXSWedu Volunteers must follow the OOT Volunteer registration process to be eligible to volunteer.
+However, volunteers must follow the OOT Volunteer registration process to be eligible to volunteer.

-OOT Volunteers are responsible for all of their own travel and lodging arrangements, and must be in Austin no later than 6:00pm on Thursday, March 6 for Conference and Production Volunteers or Monday, March 10 for those Production Volunteers working on crews that only operate during SXSW Music.
+OOT Volunteers are responsible for all of their own travel and lodging arrangements, and must be in Austin no later than 6:00pm on Thursday, March 12 for Conference and Production Volunteers, or Monday, March 16 for those Production Volunteers working on crews that only operate during SXSW Music.

 OOT Volunteer registration must be complete with valid travel and lodging information in order for you volunteer registration to be accepted.